 It is understood that courses may be proposed by any member of the faculty.
 Each course proposal is to be submitted to the School/Department/Program Curriculum Committee(s)

 1. Role of the School/Department/Program

-(a) Review of existing School/Departmental/Program goals and standards development, methods of instruction, methods of evaluation, and bibliography by other Schools/Departments/Programs within the University
+(a) Review of existing School/Departmental/Program goals and standards development, methods of instruction, methods of evaluation, and bibliography

 (b) Careful analysis of the proposed course regarding its description level content